marcieloliveira/snmp-gateway-ccn/README.md

 The CCN Agent has started automatically on each CCN node during MiniCCNx topology starting.

-Is possible verify that instances of CCN Agent are running on each CCN node by the follow command line in any CCN node container.
+It is possible to verify all instances CCN Agent that are running on each CCN node by the follow command line in any CCN node container.

 ```
 # ps -aux | grep ccna
 ```

-The command results show on screenshot bellow.
+Command line results show on screenshot bellow.

 ![fig5](https://github.com/marcieloliveira/snmp-gateway-ccn/blob/master/screenshot/fig5.jpg)

 #### Starting SNMP Agent on network element gateway (r1)

-The SNMP Agent extended by this work is based on Net-SNMP v5.7.2 application that was compiled to mapping CCN MIB OIDs.
+The SNMP Agent represents gateway between NMS and CCN Network is based on Net-SNMP v5.7.2 application that was compiled to mapping CCN MIB OIDs.

 First of all, the Net-SNMP shall be installed and setting up according to config file *snmpd.conf* as a bellow.